|

 August and Rika began their American life in

 Michigan.
-August probably worked at his trade of brick mason
+August probably worked at his trade as a brick mason

-building houses but within a relatively short period, he was the
+building houses and within a relatively short period, he was the

-owner of two pieces of property in nearby
+owner of two pieces of farm property in nearby

 Raisinville Township.

-Through U.S. census reports and plat books, we have been able to
+Through U.S. Census reports and plat maps, we have been able to

 |